MfonUdoh/Hexapawn/README.md

 To play the game:
-Run 'Hexapawn.py' and type 'n' when asked prompted to solve for a winnner, then select either 'r'ed or 'b'lue to begin playing.
+Run 'Hexapawn.py' and type 'n' when asked prompted to solve for a winner, then select either 'r'ed or 'b'lue to begin playing.

 The rules of the game are simple; as the name suggests,